Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 		- BREAKING: Temple allegedly appeared in Makhshar Desert.
 Here are the facts.
 		- Criminal activity on the rise.
 Correlation with influx of merchants?
 			- Side-quest for unraveling a gang of bandits pickpocketing and robbing new merchants?
+			- article commissioned by an old potion shop owner who sells generic potions for some value.
 		- Biologist [[Cedar Zendikar]]: "After a period of lower births, the auroch population is rising at last."
 (Wip)
 			- Foreshadowing for the Badawi Hunter tribe.
 Introducing a new NPC
 		-